5 Tips for Choosing the Best Mortgage Lender

 - Check for licensing and complaints.
 All licensed mortgage loan officers are required to have a valid mortgage loan originating (MLO) license in the state they do business in.
 Check on the status of their license at the Nationwide Multistate Licensing System (NMLS).
 You can check the CFPB’s complaint database, too.

 There’s no set method for how to choose a mortgage lender.
-The best mortgage lender for refinances may not be the best mortgage lender for a first-time homebuyer, for example.
+A mortgage lender for refinances may not be the best mortgage lender for a first-time homebuyer, for example.
 If you need a fast turnaround time from application to closing, online lenders may be worth considering.
 However, if you prefer a face-to-face meeting, your current bank or a local mortgage broker may be a better choice.